 At his affirmative nod Emily felt a little shot of unwarranted guilt.
 It's not like she'd known JJ was looking for her and she'd gone off and left her alone.
 But she still felt a little bad that they'd been out for so long.
 Even if it was just because they'd lost track of time.
 But as she glanced over at Hotch she could tell from the slight wrinkling of his nose that he felt kind of bad too.

-Rossi shook his head, "nah, she fell asleep about thirty minutes ago and I really don't want to wake her.
+"Nah," Rossi cut him off with a shake of his head, "she fell asleep about thirty minutes ago, and I really don't want to wake her.
 She was muttering something about no comfortable positions and it seems wrong to make her get up just to go back to bed.
 That said," he gave them both a knowing look, "I can't have a twenty something blonde coworker sleeping in my hotel room," he bit his lip as he looked up at the ceiling thoughtfully, "well, at least not one that's got a fiancé."

 Covering his snort with a small cough, Hotch looked back at Dave, "so what . . ."